mortezakowkabi/jcb-persian-documentation/026-How-to-setup-a-store-message-method-along-side-the-email-helper-class.md

 To associate stored messages with specific Joomla users:

 * Use the `getVar()` method from the **User Class**.
-* Match the email recipient to the user’s record and retrieve the user ID.
+* Match the email recipient to the user's record and retrieve the user ID.

 Example: